madortill/github-actions-fail/README.md

 # github-actions-fail
 Hello
 oh no
 the test does not work
 Taylor
+How could it fail?